alulfazlur/Trello-Clone-Backend/README.md

 https://trello.fazlurtech.my.id

 ## Description
-This project is a clone of a trello built with React-redux and using library react-beautiful-dnd.
+This project is a clone of a trello built with Flask and SQLAlchemy
 ![Apps preview](https://github.com/alulfazlur/Trello-Clone-Frontend/blob/master/src/images/image.png)

 ## Features